 - Waning Crescent: As the moon continues to orbit the earth and its illuminated side becomes less visible, it enters the waning crescent phase, in which less than half of its illuminated side is visible.

-After the waning crescent phase, the lunar cycle begins again with the new moon phase.
+After the waning phase, the lunar cycle begins again with the new moon phase.

-The first way to determine what phase the Moon is in right now is to look at the Moon and try to estimate the phase.
-You obviously can’t tell if it is waning or waxing by just looking at it but you can see approximately what percentage is illuminated.
+The first way to determine what phase the moon is in right now is to look at it and try to estimate its phase.
+You obviously can’t tell if it is waning or waxing by just looking at it, but you can see approximately what percentage is illuminated.

-The second way to determine which phase the Moon is in is to use a calculator or app.
-In order to help you out with this here is a Moon Phase Calculator which you can use to find out exactly how much of the Moon is illuminated in the sky at any date you want.
+The second way to answer the question “What moon phase is it right now?”, is to use a calculator or app.
+In order to help you out with this, here is a moon phase calculator that you can use to find out exactly how much of the moon is illuminated in the sky at any date you want.